TykTechnologies/tyk-fapi/authorization-servers/README.md

 This directory contains configurations for various authorization servers that can be used to test the Tyk FAPI implementation.
 Each subdirectory contains a specific authorization server setup with instructions on how to use it.

+## Using with Tyk FAPI

+Each authorization server is configured to work with the Tyk FAPI implementation.
+The general steps to use them are:

+1. Start the authorization server using the provided configuration
+2. Configure the Tyk API definition to use the authorization server as the JWT source
+3. Use a FAPI-compliant client to obtain tokens and make requests to the API via Tyk Gateway

+For specific instructions, refer to the README.md file in each authorization server's directory.

 ## Available Authorization Servers

 ### Keycloak